 Ushering in the new year, the Mississippi Delta Chinese Heritage Museum, housed at Charles W. Capps, Jr. Archives at Delta State, opened the “Year of the Dog” on Feb.
 18 by honoring the Chinese men and women who made the Delta their homes.

-Throughout the month, in honor of the Chinese men and women who made the Mississippi Delta their homes, and in memory of the strong commitment to community engagement they instilled in their children, the museum will collect food, supplies and toys to be donated to the Cleveland Animal Shelter and Paw Prints Rescue.
-All collected donations will be evenly shared with these two local organizations.
+In memory of the commitment to community engagement they instilled in their children, museum members collected and donated food, supplies and toys to the Cleveland Animal Shelter and Paw Prints Rescue.

 “Each new year brings a renewed commitment to our community and region,” MDCHM Board President Gilroy Chow said.
 “This was our first opportunity to give back to the community that has supported us for so long, and we were pleased to do so.”

 Thanks to the generosity of MDCHM’s membership, more than $500 in food, supplies and toys were made available to the local organizations.

 Against the backdrop of a rapidly disappearing society and culture, the MDCHM promotes local heritage preservation by actively collecting oral histories, memorabilia, photographs and textile materials related to the history and story of the Mississippi Delta Chinese immigration and settlement.
 The resources developed from ongoing preservation projects will encourage an environment of understanding and appreciation of ethnic and cultural diversity.

 The museum opened in October of 2012 and is free and open to the public.

 A complete index of materials currently held in the collection is forthcoming.
 Researchers are encouraged to contact the University Archives staff for appointments to view collections.